-Competition between native plants has been observed in the Old Channel where Potamogeton and Sagittaria have encroached on and taken over Ludwigia and Cabomba stands.
-To minimize the effects of competition and to promote the growth and spread of Ludwigia and Cabomba, buffers will be created around planted Ludwigia and Cabomba stands to the extent practicable.
-Any plant material that is removed during this activity will be collected and removed from the lake/ river.
-Priority will be given first to planting Ludwigia and Cabomba in areas that are expected to have minimal competition impact on these species.
+Competition between native plants has been observed in the Old Channel where Potamogeton and Sagittaria have encroached on and taken over Ludwigia and Cabomba stands, resulting in loss of Ludwigia and Cabomba coverage.
+To minimize the effects of competition and to promote the growth and spread of Ludwigia and Cabomba, prioritized plot areas will be established for these species.
+The plots will be established by first clearing an area of Sagittaria and then planting Ludwigia/ Cabomba.
+Plant material that is removed during this activity will be collected and removed from the lake/ river.
+The plots will be maintained by removing Sagittaria that begins to encroach into the plots.